nozer0/nozer0.github.io/_posts/en/2014-04-29-numbers-in-computer.md

 The bytes result of 0.2 + 0.4 is '00111111 00011001 10011001 10011010', it's the same with 0.6 counterpart.
 So, how is going?
 The problem is precision, actually, the binary of 0.6 is an infinity repeating number, '0.100[1100]*', it can be only approximately represented on computer, the calculate result of '00111111 00011001 10011001 10011010' can't be 0.6, it may 0.6000000000000001 or 0.60000000000000008 based on the precision, so as 0.2 and 0.4.

 - - -
-As a present, [here](/articles/number-convertor.html) is a little tool to convert between different notation systems.
+As a present, [here](/tools/number-convertor.html) is a small tool to convert between different notation systems.